-Here is a graph to relate input level to output level of a compressor (without makeup gain).
-It shows the threshold as a vertical line and point on the input level.
+Here is a graph to relate the input level to the output level of a compressor (without makeup gain).
+It shows the threshold as a vertical line and point (x) on the input level.
 Above the threshold, we see a variety of ratios including 1:1, 2:1, 4:1, 10:1 and 1:∞ (which is known as limiting):

 In our comparison of the finger on the fader, imagine that it would take some amount of time, no matter how small, for you to react and move the fader.
-This is true at the point at which the input signal surpasses the threshold and when the input signal drops back down below the threshold.
+This is true at the point where the input signal surpasses the threshold and when the input signal drops back down below the threshold.

 The same thing happens with a compressor, which has attack and release controls to adjust the time it takes for the compressor to engage and disengage as the signal amplitude goes above the threshold and back below the threshold, respectively.

 This comparison to manual fader movement is made even better by the fact that we’d be incapable of reacting to each and every waveform peak above the threshold (due to the positive/negative nature of audio signals).
 However, we’d certainly be able to react to relatively longer periods where the waveform would repeatedly surpass the threshold, which is how a compressor acts.